 Once money is contributed to the Plan, the money is invested by plan officials, called fiduciaries, who make investments in accordance with the Plan's investment policy.
 Generally, an investment policy is a written statement that provides the fiduciaries who are responsible for plan investments with guidelines or general instructions concerning how to invest a plan's assets.
-The investment policy of the Plan is to invest in various asset categories in accordance with asset allocation percentages approved by the Alcatel-Lucent Board of Directors (the "Board").
+The investment policy of the Plan is to invest in various asset categories in accordance with asset allocation percentages approved by the Alcatel Lucent Board of Directors.

-Under the investment policy, the Plan's assets were allocated among the following categories of investments, as of the end of the 2014 Plan Year (the allocations are percentages of total assets):
+Under the investment policy, the Plan's assets were allocated among the following categories of investments, as of the end of the 2016 Plan Year (the allocations are percentages of total assets) (percentages might not add due to round):